Setting up Visual Studio Code

 • C/C++ Extension Pack - Popular extensions for C++ development in Visual Studio Code.

-• Makefile Tools - Provides makefile support in VS Code: C/C++ IntelliSense, build, debug/run.
+• Makefile Tools - Provides makefile support in Visual Studio Code: C/C++ IntelliSense, build, debug/run.

 • Docker - Makes it easy to create, manage, and debug containerized applications.